Crossing-Tech/babel/babel-doc/source/camel/transformation.rst

 Enrich
 ++++++

-The *enrich* and pollEnrich retrieves additional data from an endpoint and let you combine the original and new message with an aggregator.
-The *enrich* is using a request-reply pattern with the endpoint.
+The *enrich* and *pollEnrich* keywords retrieve additional data from an endpoint and let you combine the original and the new message with an aggregator.

+The *enrich* is using a request-reply pattern with a endpoint (ex: Web Service) to obtain more data.

 .. includecode:: ../../../babel-camel/babel-camel-core/src/test/scala/io/xtech/babel/camel/EnricherSpec.scala#doc:babel-camel-enricher-1

-The pollEnrich is more polling the endpoint with a timeout if no message is received after a while.

 .. includecode:: ../../../babel-camel/babel-camel-core/src/test/scala/io/xtech/babel/camel/EnricherSpec.scala#doc:babel-camel-enricher-2

+The *pollEnrich* is using a Polling Consumer from an endpoint (ex: JMS, SEDA, File) to obtain more data.

+.. includecode:: ../../../babel-camel/babel-camel-core/src/test/scala/io/xtech/babel/camel/EnricherSpec.scala#doc:babel-camel-enricher-3

+.. includecode:: ../../../babel-camel/babel-camel-core/src/test/scala/io/xtech/babel/camel/EnricherSpec.scala#doc:babel-camel-enricher-4

 .. warning:: It's not recommended to us the enrich and pollEnrich keywords with the io.xtech.babel.camel.model.FoldBodyAggregationStrategy.
 The only supported Aggregation strategy are io.xtech.babel.camel.model.ReduceBodyAggregationStrategy and custom implementations of the org.apache.camel.processor.aggregate.AggregationStrategy Interface.